andyfreed/MotoTracker/README.md

 # MotoTracker

-MotoTracker is an iOS app that lets motorcycle enthusiasts track and record their rides using GPS technology.
+A Swift iOS app for tracking motorcycle rides using GPS.

 ## Features

-- **Ride Tracking**: Record your motorcycle routes with precise GPS tracking
+- GPS tracking of motorcycle rides
-- **Live Stats**: View real-time data including distance, duration, current speed, and max speed
-- **Ride History**: Browse and manage your past rides with detailed statistics
-- **Ride Details**: View your routes on a map with start and end points
-- **Performance Stats**: Track overall riding statistics including total distance and average speed
+- Detailed ride statistics (distance, speed, duration)
+- Ride history with maps
+- Summary statistics across all rides

 ## Requirements

-- iOS 17.0+
+- iOS 15.0+
-- Xcode 15.0+
+- Xcode 13.0+
+- Swift 5.0+

-## Getting Started
+## Installation

 1. Clone the repository
-2. Open `MotoTracker.xcodeproj` in Xcode
+2. Open MotoTracker.xcodeproj in Xcode
-3. Select your development team in the project settings
-4. Build and run on your device
+3. Build and run the app on your device or simulator

+## Usage

+1. Launch the app
+2. Grant location permissions
+3. Tap "Start Tracking" to begin recording your ride
+4. Tap "Stop Ride" when finished to save or discard your ride data
+5. View your ride history and statistics in the respective tabs

 ## Privacy

-MotoTracker requires the following permissions:
-- Location access (including background location)

-All ride data is stored locally on your device.
+This app requires location permissions to track your rides.
+Location data is stored locally on your device.

 ## License